One-person operation: United Kingdom

-Most British freight trains are one-person- or driver-only-operated, but certain freight trains do have guards on board for operational or safety reasons (such as DRS nuclear trains).
+Most British freight trains are one-person or driver-only-operated, but certain freight trains have guards on board for operational or safety reasons (such as DRS nuclear trains).

 United States

 According to the Federal Railroad Administration, one-person operated freight trains are "very rare" in the United States because it is hard to comply with federal safety regulations with only one person on the train.

 In the wake of the Lac-Mégantic derailment in July 2013, Federal Railroad Administrator Joseph C. Szabo demanded that Montreal, Maine and Atlantic Railway start using two-person train crews in the US.
 The US has however not issued a ban on one-person-operated freight trains.
 In July 2013, the 55,000-member Canadian and American Brotherhood of Locomotive Engineers and Trainmen stated that they had been opposed to one-person freight trains for safety reasons since the introduction of the idea approximately a decade ago.
-In November 2019, eight U.S. railroads filed a federal lawsuit against the union to allow for the implementation of one person crews.
+In November 2019, eight U.S. railroads filed a federal lawsuit against the union to allow for the implementation of one-person crews.